-Figure 2.
+Figure 1.
 Unbiased estimator.

-In Figure 2, the bell-shaped curve denotes the hypothetical distribution.
+In Figure 1, the bell-shaped curve denotes the hypothetical distribution.
 The red line represents the population parameter while the yellow line represents the estimation.
 If the estimated parameter is the same as the true parameter, this estimation is considered unbiased.
-However, an estimator has variance or dispersion.
+Nonetheless, this Fisherian notion is not universally accepted for unbiasedness could be viewed as a property of a sampling distributon, not a property of an estimate.
+An estimator has variance or dispersion.
 In Figure 2 the green line with arrows at both ends indicates that the estimator may fall somewhere along the dispersion.
 An efficient estimator is the one that has achieved the lowest possible variance among all other estimators, and thus it is the most precise one.
 Moreover, the goodness of the estimation is also tied to the sample size.
 As the sample size increases, the difference between the estimated and the true parameters should be smaller and smaller.
 If this criterion is fulfilled, this estimator is said to be consistent.
 Hence, researchers can make probabilistic inferences to hypothetical populations using these objective criteria.